srhthu/expertise-style-transfer/index.md

 # Dataset download
 You can download the EST dataset on [link to dataset](https://google.com).
-`train.csv` contains xxx training samples, has the following columns:
+`train.csv` contains xxx training samples, which has the following columns:
 ```
 sent_text
 page_category